matrix8967/grimoire-mirror/src/Configs/Caddy_conf.md

 `Caddy` is a powerful webserver that simplifies many of the most common usecases for other webservers like `nginx`.

-Below is an example of a reverse proxy to an internal machine, while also logging to the `Caddy` host's local `log` directory.
+Below is an example of a reverse proxy to an internal machine, while also logging to the `Caddy` host's local `log` directory for testing.

 ```json,editable
 $DOMAN-NAME {